kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 .. index::
 	pair: usage examples; experiments

-Here are some questions you can answer and ideas you can use after you have finished studying this chapter.
+Here follow some questions you can answer, and ideas you can use, after you have finished studying this chapter.
+Consider these scenarios:

 	- *Colleague*: We have this list of 8 plausible factors that affect the polymer melt index (the outcome).
 How do we narrow down the list to a more manageable size and rank their effect on melt index?
  	- *You*: Our initial screening experiments reduced the list down to 3 factors of interest.
 Now how do we perform the rest of the experiments?